 If you see a sign like this at a station entrance...

 "Accès principal..." tells you where the main station entrance is.
-You can buy tickets there and enter.
+You can buy passes or tickets there and enter.

-The 1-day Mobilis saves you money if you fly into a Paris airport, buy a Mobilis good for Zones 1 through 5, use it to travel from the airport into the city, and use it for at least four rides in the city on that day.
+The 1-day Navigo Jour card or Mobilis ticket saves you money if you fly into a Paris airport, buy a Navigo Jour or Mobilis valid for Zones 1 through 5, and make a round-trip return from and to the airport, or if you use it to travel from the airport into the city, andalso use it for at least four transit rides in the city on that day.

 For short-term but frequently-returning foreign visitors, the Navigo Découverte pass is available by the calendar week (Monday to Sunday).
 It offers great savings and convenience for frequent transit users, but requires a bit more trouble (photo, proof of identity, and account setup with payment method) and expense to obtain.
 More...